 - Acceptable Constant Contact deliverability, and

-- A transparent constant contact pros and cons balance leaned toward “good enough and approved.”
+- A transparent, balanced assessment of the pros and cons of constant contact leaned toward “good enough and approved.”

-Mailchimp may still be an option in a few companies, but the compliance department, rather than marketing, will usually be the one to decide on the Constant Contact vs Mailchimp matter.
+Mailchimp may still be an option for a few companies, but the compliance department, rather than marketing, will usually be the one to decide between Constant Contact and Mailchimp.

 Local Governments, Cities & Public Agencies